brandonvfx/django-bootstrapr/README.md

 # Django Bootstrapr

-A simple app for adding Twitter Boostrap to your project.
+A simple app for adding Twitter Bootstrap to your project.
 Includes 4 base templates from the Bootstrap examples page.

 ## Current Bootstrap Version
 2.3.1